-The Tenryu Rayz spinning rods for are the nicest rods for stream fishing I have ever seen (or at least they were before I saw the Tenryu Rayz Spectra).
+The Tenryu Rayz spinning rods are the nicest rods for stream fishing I have ever seen (or at least they were before I saw the Tenryu Rayz Spectra).
 They are well balanced, have great actions and the "fit and finish" is unsurpassed.
 Tenryu is a small Japanese company that is not well known in the US - at least not yet.
 It will certainly become better known as more trout anglers look to Japan for JDM spinning rods.
 I have been importing Tenryu tenkara rods for a while now, and they are absolutely top quality.

 The Rayz series have titanium frame K guides with SiC rings.
 The dark green blanks are slim, lightweight and parabolic.

 When you put the sections together, there will be a gap.
 That is normal.
 Don't force them.

 The RZ39LL is the Bosagawa model, named for the Bosa River, which is very narrow and has dense foliage lining the banks.
 A short rod is absolutely necessary to fish it.
 The design goal for this model was a rod that allowed quick pinpoint casts, often sidearm or underhand as conditions required.
 The rod was designed to cast small plugs in a wide range of weights, and to have sufficient power in the butt section to handle 12" trout despite having a very short, very slim blank.
 The LL designation is between light and ultralight.